This week I am sharing this wonderful post by Cecilia o'Kelly

 died when Kerneels was an infant.

-My Dad was sixteen years old at the time and was a student at a Technical College
+My Dad was sixteen years old at the time and was a

 (I think Uitenhage) to become a carpenter.